Princess Amaradevi

 The four ruthless ministers congratulated each other and immediately began plotting their next step.
 "Of course," the first Grand Minister advised, "we do not know which one of us Amaradevi will marry.
 We must each ask her, one at a time.
 After she marries one of us, we will all share her riches.
 For now, she does nothing but grieve for that foolish husband.
 We must wait two weeks from today, and then we will talk with her about marriage."

 With her husband banished from the kingdom forever, Amaradevi passed the days in sorrow.
 She blamed herself for not being able to save him.
+She remembered with longing their wedding day, when they clasped the gold sword together.
 Each day, she paced back and forth in her palace rooms and re-lived what had happened.
 She tried to think of a way to prove to her father that Mahoseth had always been loyal and that it was the four ministers who were the real evil plotters.

 With her husband banished from the kingdom forever, Amaradevi passed the days in sorrow.